gabrielleeyj/KiasiBot/README.md

   - [x] Tests
 - [x] Database Repository
   - [x] Tests
-- [ ] Create the API Gateway for Frontend
+- [x] Create the HTTP Service for Frontend
 - [ ] Build the Web Frontend for Map
+  - [x] Retrieve the data from MongoDB
+    - [ ] Populate the retrieved data to Map Service
+  - [x] Import the Map Service JS package

 # Description